Samsung SCH-U470: Storage

 The Juke includes 2 GB of pooled internal flash memory, of which up to 22 MB is available for pictures, ringtones, sounds, and applications, while 1.87 GB is dedicated storage for music only.
 The phone does not have a microSD card slot, therefore users cannot expand storage beyond what's available.

 Phone and media management

 Over-the-air V CAST music downloads are not available.
-The handset does rely on V CAST Music Manager software as another way to transfer music to the phone, and that program only supports Windows XP, Windows Vista and Windows Media Player 10, but not Mac OS X or any other operating systems.
+The handset does rely on V CAST Music Manager software as another way to transfer music to the phone, and that program only supports Windows XP, Windows Vista and Windows Media Player version 10, but not Mac OS X or any other operating systems.
 Music is transferred through an MTP device allowing Windows, Linux, and Android users to download music files from their computer, while Mac OS X requires Android File Transfer for its MTP access.
 The phone's non-music storage is accessible with BitPim, an open source and multi-platform application to access CDMA phones of various cellphone manufacturers.